viswa2/DevOps/aws-fundamentals/README.md

 An AMI includes the operating system, storage mapping, architecture type, launch permissions, and any additional preinstalled software applications.

 Each AMI in the AWS Management Console has an AMI ID, which is prefixed by ami-, followed by a random hash of numbers and letters.
 The IDs are unique to each AWS Region.

+The Amazon Machine Image (AMI) must be in the same region as that of the Amazon EC2 instance to be launched.
+If the Amazon Machine Image (AMI) exists in a different region, you can copy that Amazon Machine Image (AMI) to the region where you want to launch the EC2 instance.
+The region of Amazon Machine Image (AMI) has no bearing on the performance of the Amazon EC2 instance.

 <img width="873" alt="AMI" src="https://github.com/viswa2/devops/assets/34201574/c703fb96-7b6b-4108-9a60-a569d77a567e">